Aria-vero-s/handyman/README.md

 ## Additional Notes

 - Make sure each form input has a `name` attribute to ensure data is correctly sent to Formspree.
-- The form will submit using the POST method.
+- The form will submit using theBenLove POST method.

 Now your contact form will be ready to receive messages and send them to your designated email!